hashicorp/terraform-provider-google/website/docs/r/certificate_manager_certificate.html.markdown

 * `labels` -
   (Optional)
-  Set of label tags associated with the EdgeCache resource.
+  Set of label tags associated with the Certificate resource.

 * `scope` -
   (Optional)
   The scope of the certificate.
-  Certificates with default scope are served from core Google data centers.
+  DEFAULT: Certificates with default scope are served from core Google data centers.
   If unsure, choose this option.
-  Certificates with scope EDGE_CACHE are special-purposed certificates, served from non-core Google data centers.
+  EDGE_CACHE: Certificates with scope EDGE_CACHE are special-purposed certificates, served from non-core Google data centers.
   Currently allowed only for managed certificates.
-  Default value is `DEFAULT`.
-  Possible values are `DEFAULT` and `EDGE_CACHE`.

 * `self_managed` -
   (Optional)